 Use your imagination and knowledge about your students to think about what will be of interest to them.

 Procedure for this ESL Speaking and Listening Activity:

 - Show some level-appropriate advice column letters.
 Read them together and discuss.

 - All students get the same letter (not one from the introduction).

 - Each person has to read the letter and come up with some advice (separately).

 - Give some time to read the letter and come up with some advice.

 - Discuss the problems and their advice.

-Like this ESL Speaking and Listening Activity?
+Do you Like this ESL Speaking and Listening Activity?

 Then you’ll love 101 ESL Activities for Teenagers and Adults, now available on Amazon.
 It’s the only ESL activity book you’ll ever need and it really does belong on every ESL/EFL teacher’s bookshelf.
 Basically, it’s the book I wish I’d had when I first started teaching and didn’t have a lot of games and activities in my repertoire.